How to Study in College: 12 Powerful Tips for Lasting Success

 How long does it take you to study for a test?
 A lot of students end up pulling a marathon study session the night before a big exam, but the evidence shows that last-minute cramming is not the best way to go if you actually want to learn something.
 It can help you get a decent grade on your exam, but you'll quickly start to forget the material once the exam is over.
 That's because when we try to stuff a lot of information into our brains very quickly, the information gets stored in short-term rather than long-term memory.

-Research has shown that the best way to study is to do several short study sessions spaced out over the span of a few days or even weeks.
-Spacing out your study sessions forces your brain to retrieve the information and build on it each time, which gives it a more permanent place in your long-term memory.2 So you study for a college exam by, for example, studying four hours a week for three weeks instead of cramming in one 12-hour session the night before the test.
+Research has shown that the best way to study is to do multiple short study sessions (spaced practice) over a few days or even weeks.
+Spacing your study sessions forces your brain to retrieve the information and build on it each time, giving it a more permanent place in your long-term memory.
+With spaced practice, you would study for a college exam by, for example, studying four hours a week for three weeks instead of cramming in one 12-hour session the night before the test.

 5. Choose a study place (or two).